amber-stcliere/Hums-and-Whistles-Audio-Classifier/README.md

 The thirteen extracted features are as follows: power, tempo, voice frequency, and the mean and standard deviation of pitch, spectral centroid, spectral bandwidth, onset and zero crossing rate.

 However, acknowledging that I do not possess domain expertise in audio processing, I used an additional transformation step, feature selection, to choose the features that were most relevant and to avoid using redudant predictors.
 For this we use recursive feature elimination (RFE) where a model is trained using different subsets of predictors and the subset of most relevant predictors are chosen.
 The chosen predictors will be the input for the model.
-For this transformation the input is the nine extracted features from the features extraction stage, the ouput is five selected features.
+For this transformation the input is the thirteen extracted features from the features extraction stage, the ouput is five selected features.

 # 4 Modelling